scylladb/scylladb/docs/architecture/architecture-fault-tolerance.rst

 Refer to the :ref:`Consistency Level table <consistency-levels-reference>` to get information about the Consistency Levels that are available for a read or write operation.

-Scylla, as do many distributed database systems, adheres to the :term:`CAP Theorem<CAP Theorem>`.
+ScyllaDB, as do many distributed database systems, adheres to the :term:`CAP Theorem<CAP Theorem>`.
 The **CAP Theorem** is the notion that **Consistency**, **Availability** and **Partition Tolerance** of data are mutually dependent in a distributed system.
 Increasing any 2 of these factors will reduce the third.

-Scylla adheres to the CAP theorem  in the following way:
+ScyllaDB adheres to the CAP theorem  in the following way:

 .. image:: 6-CAP_Theorem.jpg

-Scylla chooses availability and partition tolerance over consistency, such that:
+ScyllaDB chooses availability and partition tolerance over consistency, such that:

 - It’s impossible to be both consistent and highly available during a network partition;

 - If we sacrifice consistency, we can be highly available.

-You’ll need to design your application around Scylla’s data modeling, but the net result is an application that will never go down.
+You’ll need to design your application around ScyllaDB’s data modeling, but the net result is an application that will never go down.

 Additional Resources